 At higher energies, double-peaked profiles were observed for several sources due to photospheric expansion when the peak flux reached the Eddington luminosity \citep{Le93}.
 Near a constant luminosity ($L$), the photospheric radius ($R$) increases and the effective temperature decreases as, $T_{\textrm{eff}} = \left(\frac{L}{4\pi\sigma}\right)^{1/4} R^{-1/2}$ \citep{Le93}.
-The burst resolved continuum spectra are modeled with an absorbed blackbody component by assuming the entire surface of the neutron star emits like a blackbody \citep{Va78, Ku03}.
+The time-resolved continuum spectra are modelled with an absorbed blackbody component by assuming the entire surface of the neutron star emits like a blackbody \citep{Va78, Ku03}.
 The Eddington limit may be reached at the peak of the burst, which would result in extremely high radiation pressure and allow the expansion of the photosphere of the neutron star \citep{Ta84}.
 The blackbody radius continues to increase during the rising phase of a burst, reaching a maximum value.
-The photospheric radius has started to decrease during the decay phase of the burst.
+The photospheric radius started to decrease during the decay phase of the burst.
 This process continues until the photospheric radius reaches its original value and the neutron star surface starts cooling.
 At the end of the process, the photospheric radius becomes equal to the radius of the neutron star, and at the touchdown phase, the temperature has the highest value along with a lower blackbody radius \citep{Le93, Ku03}.
-The radius of a neutron star can be measured using time-resolved spectroscopy during the thermonuclear burst (during the cooling phase after the touchdown) \citep{Le93, Va78, Ga08}.
+The radius of a neutron star can be measured using time-resolved spectroscopy during the thermonuclear burst \citep[during the cooling phase after the touchdown;][]{Le93, Va78, Ga08}.
 The blackbody temperature shows two maxima in the temperature profile during the Type-I burst, the second maxima implies the touchdown phase \citep{Ga08}.
-Earlier, Type-I X-ray bursts were observed from GRS 1741.9--2853 during the outburst of May 2020 using {\it NuSTAR} which revealed multi-peaked bursts and a photospheric radius expansion (PRE) during the peak of the burst \citep{Pi21}.
+Previously, Type-I X-ray bursts were observed from GRS 1741.9--2853 during the outburst of May 2020 using {\it NuSTAR} which revealed multi-peaked bursts and a photospheric radius expansion (PRE) during the peak of the burst \citep{Pi21}.